Myrianthus holstii: Description

-Species grows as a shrub or a tree, as a tree it can reach an height of 20 m.
+Species grows as a shrub or a tree, as a tree it can reach a height of 20 m.
 It has a spreading crown and a short trunk, and the base of the tree has strong stilt roots; the bark is light brown and the slash is pinkish in color.
 Leaves are palmately compound with 3 - 8 leaflets, the upper surface is commonly glabrous while the veins on the lower surface is regularly covered in short minute hairs.
 Petiole and stipule are present, the petiole can reach up to 35 cm long and the stipule is caducous and can reach about 4 cm long.
 Leaflets can reach a length of 60 cm and width of about 32 cm, the outline is oblanceolate to oblong - elliptic and the margin tends to be subentire or serrate to dentate.

 Fuit is cone like with a hard outer surface, orange to yellow when ripe.